Sahil-Singh2002/Analtical-and-Computational-Foundation-Courswork-3/README.md

 The Monte Carlo method for estimating $π$ involves the following steps:

 1. Consider a unit square $[-1, 1] \times [-1, 1]$ that contains a unit circle.
-2. Generate a large number of random points uniformly distributed within the unit square.
+2. Generate many random points uniformly distributed within the unit square.
 3. Determine the number of points that fall within the unit circle.
 4. Calculate the ratio of the number of points inside the circle to the total number of generated points.
 5. Multiply this ratio by 4 to obtain an estimate of $π$.